esphome/esphome-docs/components/udp.rst

 UDP, like any other network protocol, does not provide a guarantee that data will be delivered, but unlike TCP it does not even provide any indication whether data has been successfully delivered or not.
-When any of the configured sensors changes state, the component will broadcast that sensor's state, but since this may not be d by a consumer, the UDP component also broadcasts *all* sensor data on a timed schedule, set by ``update_interval``.
+When any of the configured sensors changes state, the component will broadcast that sensor's state, but since this may not be delivered to a consumer, the UDP component also broadcasts *all* sensor data on a timed schedule, set by ``update_interval``.
 Even this does not guarantee delivery, but in practice unless the network has failed, updates will eventually be d, albeit possibly after some delay.